Code-Institute-Submissions/pbaker321-Binge-Flix/README.md

 * My Mentor Precious
 * Fatima, Sean, Michael, John & Jo From the Code Institute.
 * [Thiago Hardt](https://github.com/ThiagoHardt) For Listening to my moaning and giving advice.
-* Daphne and Mike fellow students on slack for advice.
+* Daphne and Mike fellow students on slack for

 <div align="center"><a href="#top">🔝</a></div>